-Our award-winning Bruny Island Walk takes you by private boat from Tasmania’s capital Hobart to Bruny Island.
+Our award-winning Bruny Island Walk takes you by private boat from the waterfront of Tasmania’s capital Hobart to Bruny Island.
 During your visit you will be treated to coastal walks, produce directly from the source, luxury camping and exquisite meals.

 What makes this walk so special is access to Bruny’s lesser-known gems.
 After traversing headlands where the next stop is Antarctica, visit a local oyster farm and shuck an oyster as pristine waters swirl about your ankles.
 Finally, retreat back to camp, built completely off-the-grid, with luxury in mind.
 Crisp sheets on king-sized beds and an outdoor shower framed by towering Eucalypts await.

 Approximately 5-6 hours walking

 This morning you will meet your tour guides and fellow guests (maximum of 8) on the waterfront of Tasmania’s capital city, Hobart.
 Step aboard your private boat and let the adventure begin with a cruise down the Derwent River to Bruny Island.
 Today our goal is to walk out to a spectacular cape on the east coast of Bruny Island.

 On returning from our walk we will wade out into the crystal clear waters of Great Bay to learn how the famous Bruny Island oysters are farmed and shuck them straight out of the water.
 The perfect way to cool down after a walk!